-We raise two chicken breeds for meat: the standard White Rock (Cornish Cross) and Nova Free Ranger, a cross derived from European heritage breeds that is better adapted to living on pasture.
-Once they are feathered out, White Rocks live on pasture in mobile enclosures that are moved daily; Nova Free Rangers live within electric fencing that is moved after they graze a paddock.
+We raise two chicken breeds for meat: the standard White Rock (Cornish Cross) and Heritage line aka Nova Free Ranger, a cross derived from European heritage breeds that is better adapted to living on pasture.
+Once they are feathered out, White Rocks live on pasture in mobile enclosures that are moved daily; Heritage line chickens live within electric fencing that is moved after they graze a paddock.
 Meat birds live relatively short but meaningful lives, providing fertility to the pastures.
 In both breeds, you can see the difference pasture living provides in the collagen-set of stock and health of the organs.

 Laying ducks are Muscovy and heritage breeds Buff Orpington and Welsh Harlequin (photo), who live on pasture with shelter for roosting and laying, and small pools for preening.
 They are full of personality and produce rich pastured eggs that are great for quiches and baking.

 We also raise Muscovy for meat.
 Muscovy are either reared on pasture by brooding hens or brought to the farm as day-old ducklings.
 Ducks live within electric fencing and are moved to fresh grass after they graze down a paddock.
 Pasture-raised duck meat is simply perfection: rich and flavourful but not too fatty.